Unity-Technologies/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 ## Connection data (`NetworkManager.ConnectionApprovalRequest.Payload`)

 The `ConnectionApprovalRequest.Payload` parameter takes any custom data the client should send to the server.
 Usually, this data should be some sort of ticket, room password, or similar that helps the server decide whether to approve a connection.
 The `connectionData` is specified on the client-side in the `NetworkingConfig` (supplied when connecting).
+The `NetworkConfig.ConnectionData`, automatically sent with the connection request message to the server, should be populated on the client-side before calling `NetworkManager.StartClient`.

 Example: